thunderstecnologia/angular-signalr-core-hub/README.md

 Yes.
 This may be dropped in future releases if the ASP.NET Core team provides this kind of package.

-**Note**: We will be publishing releases with our version numbers matching the Client SDK's for the time being so that it is easy for developers to understand what version of the SDK is being used.~

 ## What are the changes from `angular-signalr-hub`?

 * jQuery (`$`) is no longer needed / used.
 This was necessary in order to access `$.signalR` but the new SDK does not rely on jQuery at all.